kwasniew/hyperbook/README.md

 ## Getting started

 When learning a new framework it's important to understand every single step you take and every single line of code you write.
-Instead of generating boilerplate code, you'll setup everything line by line.
+Instead of generating boilerplate code, you'll setup everything yourself.
 Once you get more experience with Hyperapp, you may want to formalize the setup into your starter kit.
-However, you may also realize that with simplified approach to development boilerplate is no longer necessary.
+However, you may also realize that with simplified approach to development, boilerplate is no longer necessary.

 Create empty ```src``` directory with ```index.html``` and ```App.js```.
-I decided to name JS files with first uppercase letter.
+You will name JS files with first uppercase letter.

 ```index.html```
 ```html